Safety & Operations

 The Regional Transportation Safety Plan (RTSP) aims to reduce fatal and severe injury crashes within Clinton, Eaton, and Ingham counties.
 While typical plans mainly look at engineering solutions to prevent accidents, Tri-County's Safety Plan explores ideas from the five Es: Education, Encouragement, Enforcement, Evaluation, and Engineering.
 An analysis of historic crash data is used to determine “emphasis areas,” where safety is the worst, and that information guides the prioritization of projects that will reduce collisions.

-Each spring, Tri-County publishes a document that outlines the progress being made toward improving safety in the region.
+Each spring, Tri-County publishes an annual crash trends report that outlines the progress being made toward improving safety in the region.
 Drawing on a comprehensive database provided by the Michigan Department of State Police, Tri-County will identify trends and provide feedback on areas where safety improvements may be considered.
+Development of a 2020 crash trends report was put on hold due to the COVID-19 pandemic.
+However, staff is currently developing a 2021 report that will identify crash trends, conditions, and “hot spots” around the region using crash data from 2011-2020, the most recent ten years that crash data is available.
+The 2021 Annual Crash Trends Report is to be completed by the end of the 2021 calendar year.

 Transportation Systems Management and Operations (TSMO) includes a broad set of strategies that optimize the safe, efficient, and reliable use of existing and planned transportation infrastructure for all modes.
 TSMO is undertaken from a systems perspective, which means that strategies are coordinated with related strategies and collaboration occurs among many stakeholders and modes.
 TSMO strategies range from managing operational systems, like traffic signals, to managing travel demand, like traveler information.